trusebass/RottenTomatoesCLI/README.md

 - Open movie pages directly in your web browser
 - Fast and lightweight with minimal dependencies

+## Features to be implemented
+- Display more movie information on movie page such as cast, director etc.
+- Display movie thumbnail in movie page
+- Display movie thumbnail in search results list
+- Creating personal movie lists stored locally and adding movies to them
+- Big Beast: adding movies to one's rotten tomatoes watchlist (requires login yada yada)

 ## Installation

 ### From Binary (Recommended)